kevinlmf/Psychology_Agent/README.md

 Personality profiles are stored in user profiles:
 - `psychology_agent/data/user_profiles/{user_id}_profile.json`
 ---
-##  Disclaimer
+### Disclaimer

-This system is for **research and educational purposes only**.
-It is **not** a medical device and must not be used for diagnosis or treatment.
-Consult professionals for real medical issues.
+This system is for research and educational purposes only.
+It is not a medical device and must not be used for diagnosis or treatment.
+Please consult professionals for real medical or mental issues.

 ---
 Happy Happy Happy😊